-On or before December 31, 2019, the Company will have the option to enter into a collaborative services agreement with BioXcel pursuant to which BioXcel shall perform product identification and related services for us utilizing EvolverAI.
+On or before December 31, 2019, the Company expects to have the option to enter into a collaborative services agreement with BioXcel pursuant to which BioXcel shall perform product identification and related services for us utilizing EvolverAI.
 We have agreed that this agreement will be negotiated in good faith and that such agreement will incorporate reasonable market-based terms, including consideration for BioXcel reflecting a low, single-digit royalty on net sales and reasonable development and commercialization milestone payments, provided that (i) development milestones shall not exceed \$10,000 in the aggregate and not be payable prior to proof of concept in humans and (ii) commercialization milestones shall be based on reaching annual net sales levels, be limited to 3% of the applicable net sales level, and not exceed \$30,000 in the aggregate.
-BioXcel shall continue to make such product identification and related services available to us for at least five years from June 30, 2017.
+BioXcel shall continue to make such product identification and related services available to us for at least five years from June 30, 2017 pursuant to the Services Agreement.
 The parties are currently discussing extending the product identification and related services that BioXcel would provide however no definitive agreement has been agreed upon as of the date hereof.
 There can be no assurance that the parties will agree to any extension to the collaborative services agreement in the future.

-In connection with the Services Agreement, BioXcel had agreed to provide the Company a line of credit, which was capped at \$1,000, or the Total Funding Amount, pursuant to the terms of a grid note, the ("Grid Note").
-The Grid Note was payable upon the earlier of (i) the completion of an initial public offering and (ii) December 31, 2018, together with interest on the unpaid balance of each advance made under the Grid Note, which would accrue at a rate per annum equal to the applicable federal rate for short-term loans as of the date hereof, in each case calculated based on a 365-day year and actual days elapsed.
-As of December 31, 2017, the Company had drawn down \$371 under the Grid Note.
+In connection with the Services Agreement, BioXcel agreed to provide the Company a line of credit, which was capped at \$1,000, or the Total Funding Amount, pursuant to the terms of a grid note, the ("Grid Note").
+The Grid Note was payable upon the earlier of (i) the completion of an initial public offering and (ii) December 31, 2018, together with interest on the unpaid balance of each advance made under the Grid Note, which would accrue at a rate per annum equal to the applicable federal rate for short-term loans as of the date thereof, in each case calculated based on a 365-day year and actual days elansed.